AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/convert-person.md

 >[!NOTE]
 >
->Only available when integrated with Salesforce.
+>Only available when integrated with [!DNL Salesforce].

 ## Overview {#overview}

-Use this flow step to convert a person to a contact in Salesforce.
+Use this flow step to convert a person to a contact in [!DNL Salesforce].
 You can decide who to assign the contact to, to send a notification to the owner, and to set a converted status.

 ![](assets/one-2.png)